Svellibutton/nHentai_Downloader/README.md

 How to install the extension

 Chrome
-Downloadthe  "nhentai Downloader.zip", unzip it somewhere in your computer.
+Downloadthe  "nhentai Downloader.zip" from the releases page, unzip it somewhere in your computer.

 Write chrome://extensions/ in your address bar